|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Make a fresh homemade batch of quick and easy biscuits for breakfast, whether you're serving them with an egg dish and bacon or making breakfast sandwiches.
-Top them with sausage gravy or simply serve with jam or preserves and butter.
-These biscuits are simple to make and fast, making them perfect for breakfast time, but they're also a delicious side dish for dinner, too.
+Make a fresh homemade batch of quick and easy biscuits to serve with an egg dish and bacon or breakfast sandwiches.
+Top them with sausage gravy or serve with jam or preserves and butter.
+These biscuits are simple and fast to make, and are perfect for breakfast, or any time of day.

 For easy, flaky, homemade biscuits, this easy recipe is made from nothing more than flour, baking powder, shortening, milk, and a bit of salt.
 When making homemade biscuits, you want to be cautious not to overmix the dough.
 You also want to make sure that you don't knead it too much; it's okay (desired, in fact) for there to still be some pieces of shortening intact.
 These little chunks of fat will make your biscuits flaky, and overworking the dough will lead to tough biscuits.